strongloop/strongloop.com2/_posts/2017-12-05-new-loopBack-logo.md

 (Embedded survey not working?
 You can go directly to the survey [here](https://www.surveymonkey.com/r/MRKFWVY).)

+We'll close submissions on Monday, December 18th.
 We appeciate your input and look forward to seeing the results!

 ## What's next?